 In 2014, the Crenshaw Community Garden received quite an improvement thanks to a City of God grant and Home Depot.
 The number of beds was expanded from 6 to 25, and water access was added in July 2014!
 The following year, in June 2015, even more improvements were made with the addition of a chain link fence and shed!
 In addition, a memorial was added to the garden, remembering friends of the House of Mercy who have passed on to the next life.
 If you would like to add a loved one to the memorial today, simply contact us.

-In July 2018, we plan on expanding our garden even further with the addition of a pavilion and picnic table inside the garden made possible by a City of God grant!
+In July 2018, we expanded our garden even further with the addition of a pavilion and picnic table inside the garden made possible by a City of God grant!
 This will enable greater use of the garden by allowing longer lessons with students in the shade.
 It will also provide space to place harvested produce and keep track of how productive our garden is.
 In addition, it will provide space for families to sit and enjoy their garden while maintaining their plots.

 Today, the House of Mercy maintains 10 of the raised beds along with the blueberry bushes, fruit trees, and potatoes, and the rest of the beds are adopted by neighborhood families.
 This gives the families the chance to not just grow food for themselves, but to grow food native to their countries of origin, helping in their adjustment as New Americans.